OXID-eSales/stripe-module/docs/payment-component/README.md

 ## Contributing

 ### Found an issue?
-Please open an issue in the OXID PayPal repository
+Please open an issue in the OXID Paymenter repository

 ### Suggestions for the component package?
 Contact OXID eSales development team